Valen-H/TwitchBot/README.md

 ### Reactions

-> Same syntax as [Triggers](#triggers "Triggers") but cannot access the message/event object but the bot account instead.
+> Same syntax as [Triggers](#triggers "Triggers") but bot-oriented instead of event/message-oriented.